jreisinger/docs/data/notes/cs/guess-and-check.md

 * general problem solving technique and algorithm
 * systematically enumerate all possible candidates for a solution and check whether each satisfies the problem's statement

+Implementation of guess and check algorithm with approximation:

 ```
 # Find cube root of a given number.